112th Fighter Squadron: Korean War activation

 The 117th arrived at Toul Air Base on 27 January 1952.
 However at the time of the Wing's arrival, Toul AB consisted of a sea of mud, and the new jet runway was breaking up and could not support safe flying.
 The commander of the 117th deemed it uninhabitable and its flying squadrons of the wing were ordered dispersed to West Germany.
-The 112th TRS was transferred to Wiesbaden AB, the 157th TRS deployed to Fürstenfeldbruck AB, and the 160th deployed to Neubiberg AB.
-The non-flying Headquarters and Support organizations were assigned to Toul.
+The 112th transferred to Wiesbaden Air Base.
+The non-flying headquarters and support organizations remained at Toul.

-The mission of the 117 TRW was to provide tactical, visual, photographic and electronic reconnaissance by both day and night, as was required by the military forces within the European command.
+The mission of the 117 Wing was to provide tactical, visual, photographic and electronic reconnaissance by both day and night, as was required by the military forces within the European command.
 The RF-80's were responsible for the daylight operations; the RB-26s for night photography.
 In June 1952, the 117th was involved in Exercise 'June Primer'.
 This exercise took place in an area bordered by a line drawn from Cherbourg to Geneva in the east and in the west by this Swiss, Austrian and Russian occupation zone borders.

-By July 1952 the facilities at Wiesbaden AB were becoming very crowded, and it was felt that the B-26's could fly from the primitive conditions at Toul.
-The 112 TRS returned to Toul, however the jet-engined RF-80's remained in West Germany until a new runway was constructed.
+By July 1952 the facilities at Wiesbaden were becoming very crowded, and it was felt that the B-26's could fly from the primitive conditions at Toul.
+The 112th returned to Toul, however the jet-engined RF-80's remained in West Germany until a new runway was constructed.

-On 9 July 1952 the activated Air National Guard 117 TRW was released from active duty and inactivated in place and its mission was taken over by the newly activated 10th Tactical Reconnaissance Wing.
-All of the aircraft and support equipment remained at Toul and was transferred to the 10th TRW.
+On 9 July 1952 the squadron was released from active duty and inactivated and its mission was taken over by the newly activated 10th Tactical Reconnaissance Wing.
+All of the aircraft and support equipment remained at Toul and was transferred to the 10th Wing.